 In This Article

-Role of Therapy in Drug and Alcohol Addiction Treatment
+The Role of Therapy in Alcohol and Drug Addiction Treatment

-Family therapy helps provide a better understanding of healthy boundaries and family patterns.
-It also enhances communication and improves problem-solving.
+- Family therapy: Sessions help provide a better understanding of healthy boundaries and family patterns; also enhance communication and improve problem-solving

 Benefits of Therapy for Addiction

 Some of the primary benefits of individual and group therapy for addiction treatment include: